-You know the feeling….
-You’ve been trying to come up with a headline for hours.
-The ones you have are ok; some of them are even pretty good.
+You know the feeling… You’ve been trying to come up with a headline for hours.
+The ones you have are okay; some of them are even pretty good.
 So how do you know when you’ve got the one?

 This is a handy test of four U’s I picked up from Bob Bly’s Copywriters Handbook.